diffplug/gitfromscratch/manuscript/intro/clone/clone.md

 		+ [`https://github.com/diffplug/gitfromscratch`](https://github.com/diffplug/gitfromscratch) is the source to this guide
 2. The folder on your computer where you're going to put the clone

 Go to wherever you'd like to put your clone, right-click it and then `Git -> Clone`.
-This will open a dialog where you can put the URL, and DiffPlug is happy to make a new destination folder for you if you want.
+This will open a dialog where you can put the URL, and pick a destination folder on your computer.
 Once the download completes, you'll have your shiny new clone.

 ![git clone video](clone.mp4)